romland/xorzee/README.md

 ## Working on now
 - take screenshots using dispmanx (in camera preview) -- check performance on Zero
 	- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)
+	note: this adds a dependency on libpng: sudo apt-get install libpng12-dev

 ## Quick do's
 - add "signalSecret" setting (used primarily for 'fetch') -- used so that signals cannot be (as) easily spoofed